 Arrival in Venice: Dry Land

 I was hopeful my friend and I would experience the acqua alta during our trip after reading about it.
 To my disappointment, the sidewalks and piazzas were bone dry when we arrived on a Thursday afternoon.
 This did give us time to spend the afternoon and evening wandering around Venice’s streets, exploring the city and trying to get lost among its many twists and turns.
 We headed for the Ponte Rialto, crossed the Grand Canal, enjoyed a glass of Italian wine at an outdoor cafe, stopped in a few shops selling murano glass souvenirs, and ended the night eating squid-ink pasta and drinking our first Aperol Spritzes.
+There are so many great things to do in Venice at night; I recommend checking them out before the water rises in the morning!

 Note: if you dislike Aperol, drinking it as a spritz does not make it better.
 My travel companion and I had met only a few months prior and were still trying to impress each other, so we spent all weekend drinking this “signature” Venetian drink that we both disliked.
 We only admitted this to each other months later!